gcatanese/heroku-docker-maven-plugin/README.md

 ## Pre-requisites

-The Heroku CLI must be available in the environment/hosting running the Maven plugins
+The Heroku CLI must be available in the environment/hosting running the Maven plugin.

 ## How to use: deploy